appcited/cli-sh/README.md

 ### Command location

-Commands are defined as shell scripts in the `scripts` directory.
+Commands are defined as shell scripts in the `commands` directory.